WORKING GROUP DRAFT – IN CONFIDENCEReport on Government Services 2026

 - Industry stewardship – providing intelligence on workforce issues affecting industry and advice on national VET system policies.

-The Department of Employment and Workplace Relations undertakes compliance assessments of training packages developed by JSCs against the standards set by Skills Ministers.
+The Department of Employment and Workplace Relations undertakes quality assurance assessments of training packages developed by JSCs to ensure they meet the national standards and policies set by Skills Ministers.

 Regulation of VET

-ASQA is the national regulator for VET.
+ASQA is the national regulator for the VET sector.
 ASQA accredits courses and regulates RTOs to ensure the nationally approved Standards for RTOs 2015 (the Standards) are met.
 ASQA has jurisdiction over all RTOs, except for those that are regulated by the Victorian and Western Australian state regulators.
-Nationally, ASQA regulated 3,938 RTOs as at 30 June 2024 (ASQA 2024).

 Registered Training Organisations